 Details and exceptions are extensive when it comes to student loan deferment and forbearance.
 You can learn more at the U.S. Department of Education's website.

 It may also be possible in some cases to offset your student loan payment.
-That basically entails documenting income that essentially counterbalances the monthly debt.
-We could consider offsetting your loan payment if:
+Offsetting entails documenting income that essentially counterbalances the monthly debt.
+A lender could consider offsetting your student loan payment if:

 Those are relatively narrow exceptions, although they do happen.
 In general, you'll need to plan on counting your student loan payment in your overall debt-to-income ratio calculation.

-In addition, that monthly obligation will have an affect on your overall residual income level, which also plays a critical role in qualifying for a VA home loan.
+In addition, that monthly obligation will affect your overall residual income level, which also plays a critical role in qualifying for a VA home loan.

-There are a lot of ultra-specific situations that can crop up for VA borrowers with student loans.
-That's a big reason why it's important to talk with a VA loan specialist in detail about your particular situation.
+There are many ultra-specific situations that can crop up for VA borrowers with student loans.
+That's a big reason why it's essential to talk with a home loan specialist in detail about your particular situation.

-You can reach a Veterans United loan specialist at 855-524-7279 or fill out this brief form and get a call back.
+You can reach a Veterans United loan specialist at 855-870-8845 or get a free online quote today.